ishansheth/ESP32_LCD/README.md

     Navigate to folder where repo is cloned

-    take the ownership of thee USB port where ESP32 is connected
+    take the ownership of the USB port where ESP32 is connected

         sudo chown <USER> <PORT>

-    e.g. USER = Monty PORT = /dev/ttyUSB0
+    e.g. USER = Monty, PORT = /dev/ttyUSB0

     flash the project executable and start monitoring